 Non lithium-bearing rock produced in the mining operation would be stored at site for potential recovery of other industrial minerals or use as aggregate in the surrounding region.
 Tailings from both the concentrator and the hydrometallurgical plant would be stored in a tailings management facility located at the mine site.
 Future engineering, procurement and construction of both the concentrator and the hydrometallurgical plant would proceed in parallel.
-In addition to the feldspar, several other by-products are potentially recoverable from the lithium ore that will be considered following further market studies and process testwork.
+In addition to the feldspar, several other by-products are potentially recoverable from the lithium ore and these will be investigated in more detail following further market studies and process testwork.